 If it's an automatic extension, why do I need to provide the requested information?

 We need to update our records and verify that you are eligible to receive the automatic extension.
-We need the dates that you served or worked in a qualified area so that your account can be updated with the proper extension period.
+We need the dates that you served or worked in a qualified area so that your account can be updated.

 What if I don't respond to the notice?

 If we don't receive your completed Response Form by the due date shown on your notice, you may be subject to collection action for any taxes, interest, or penalties that you owe.

 See additional information on combat zone tax provisions.